tatemz/remix-strong-routes/README.md

 - Failure
 - Redirects

-This library is relatively exposes a tiny `buildStrongRoute` function that adds a small amount of validation logic to Remix's default routing behavior.
+This library exposes a tiny `buildStrongRoute` function that adds a small amount of validation logic to Remix's default routing behavior.
 The good part about this library, is that you do not have to use `buildStrongRoute` everywhere - you can opt in or out of its behavior per route.

 ## Install